 Executive Summary

-Israel’s public healthcare system is advanced by international standards.
-Israel spends 7.5% of its Gross Domestic Product (GDP) on the public healthcare system, providing universal healthcare coverage to its entire population via four health management organizations and a network of hospitals, community clinics, and specialized doctors.
-Israeli healthcare facilities are modern and open to adopt new, cost effective technologies and procedures.
-Many Israeli doctors receive training in the United States (U.S.) and maintain personal and professional relationships with U.S. colleagues at major medical centers.
+Israel’s public healthcare system is well-advanced by international standards, but it still falls behind other Western countries in the number of hospital beds, doctors and nurses and public spending ratio.
+In 2020, due to Covid-19, Israel spent 8.5% of its GDP on healthcare, an increase compared to past expenditures, but still less than the OECD average of 9.7%.
+Israel is providing universal coverage to the entire population via four independent health management organizations and a network of hospitals, community clinics, and specialized doctors.
+Israeli healthcare facilities are modern and are open to adopt new, cost-effective, technologies and procedures.
+Many Israeli doctors receive training in the United States and maintain personal and professional relationships with U.S. colleagues at major medical centers.
+Israel’s healthcare policy makers have been focusing on promoting healthy nutrition and lifestyle choices, preventive medicine, and screening.

 Market Entry